 1. What does "DADI" mean?

-DADI is an acronym for Development Architecture for Data Intelligence.
+DADI is an acronym for Decentralised Architecture for a Democratic Internet.

 2. There are a lot of platform choices.
 Why choose DADI?

 DADI does things differently.
-It is a microservices framework with data at its heart, enabling the creation of real time, individually targeted experiences driven by machine learning.
+It is a web services framework with data at its heart, enabling the creation of real time, individually targeted experiences driven by machine learning.
 No other technology stack, framework or content management system provides this functionality.

 It’s Open Source; and it powers some of the largest and most popular products on the Web.